|

 considerable anthropological signifi- cance, being apparently of quite

-ancient and primal origin.
+ancient origin.
 In artifacts of the European Paleolithic

 it appears consistently, resembling in small detail the image here, and